NoMo-101/sdr_middleware/README.md

 ## What This Does

-Captures radio signal data from GNU Radio (SDR hardware), detects jamming events, and permanently logs everything to a smart contract on the blockchain.
+Captures raw IQ signal data from a PlutoSDR device via GNU Radio, converts it to power/RSSI values, detects jamming events and Primary User presence, and permanently logs everything to a smart contract on the blockchain.
 Data is tamper-proof and can never be edited or deleted.

 ```
-SDR Hardware → GNU Radio → CSV file → pipeline.py → Blockchain → log_viewer.py
+PlutoSDR Hardware → GNU Radio → IQ CSV file → pipeline.py → Blockchain → log_viewer.py
 ```

 ---